basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 found in the [[advanced configuration|Configuration Files#Advanced-Configuration]] section below.

-These settings demand a basic understanding of the architecture of Riak's implementation of strong consistency.
-We highly recommend reading our documentation on the [[implementation details|Strong Consistency#Implementation-Details]].
+Using these settings properly demands a basic understanding of the architecture of Riak's implementation of strong consistency.
+We highly recommend reading our documentation on the [[implementation details|Strong Consistency#Implementation-Details]] behind strong consistency.

 <table class="riak-conf">
 <thead>